 Family, foster/adoptive parents, counselors, teachers, adult friends and caseworkers are some of the people who can help you.
-In addition to all of these people, there are Youth Transition Workers for every region of the state.
-Their job is to be part of the team to help you navigate family and community connections and to gain the knowledge and skills you need as an adult.
-Youth Transition Workers can help you to identify and meet your goals in areas such as family connections, housing, employment, relationships, school, health, money, getting to and paying for college, and making good decisions.
-Your Youth Transition Worker is an additional support person and member of your family team.
+In addition to all of these people, there are Youth Transition Specalists for every region of the state.
+Their job is to be part of the team to help you to navigate family and community connections and to gain the knowledge and skills you need as you become an adult.
+Youth Transition Specialists can help you to identify and meet your goals in areas such as family connections, housing, employment, relationships, school, health, money, getting to and paying for college, and making good decisions.
+Your Youth Transition Specialist is an additional support person and member of your family team.